phosseini/SentiPers/README.md

 </div>

 ------------
 **SentiPers** is one of the first corpora developed for Sentiment Analysis in Persian.
-Documents in SentiPers are manually annotated in different levels.
-We not only assigned polarity labels to sentences and documents, but also annotated pairs of `target` and `opinion` (e.g. in "This phone is really good", "phone" is a `target` and "really good" is an `opinion`).
+Documents in SentiPers are manually annotated at different levels.
+We not only assigned polarity labels to sentences and documents, but also annotated pairs of `target` and `opinion` words (e.g. in "This phone is really good", "phone" is a `target` and "really good" is an `opinion`, respectively).

-In current version published in this repository, there are more than `15,500` unique sentences with polarity labels in the range of `["-2", "-1", "0", "+1", "+2"]` with `-2` being `very negative`, `+2` being `very positive`, and `0` being `neutral`.
+In the version published in this repository, there are more than `15,500` unique sentences with polarity labels in the range of `["-2", "-1", "0", "+1", "+2"]` with `-2` being `very negative`, `+2` being `very positive`, and `0` being `neutral`.

 SentiPers was developed a while ago (around 2014) and is not under active expansion or development.
-We are aware of the fact that since creating SentiPers, there have also been other Sentiment corpora developed for Persian, however, we still believe SentiPers is a rich resource that can be extremely useful in different hypothesis testing in research around Sentiment Analysis in Persian.
+We are aware of the fact that since creating SentiPers, there have also been other Sentiment corpora developed for Persian, however, we still believe SentiPers is a rich resource that can be extremely useful in different applications and hypothesis testing in research around Sentiment Analysis in Persian.

 ------------
 ### Repository files
 All the SentiPers files are located in the `data` folder:
 * `data`
   * `main` original files of SentiPers that we made publicly available in XML format.
-  * `extra` extra files in a different format than the XML files in `main` folder.
-These are those files we decided to make public after publishing the original files.
+  * `extra` extra files in a different format than the XML files in the `main` folder.
+These are files we decided to make public after publishing the original files.
   * `sentipers.xlsx` a single excel file that includes all the unique sentences from `main` and `extra` folders.
 We have included methods in `sentipers.py` to generate this file, in case you want to remove the file and have a fresh version.

-We have also included two jupyter notebook in this repository:
+We have also included two jupyter notebooks in this repository:
 * `demo.ipynb` in this notebook, we have demonstrated how you can use the methods in `sentipers.py`
 * `modify.ipynb` in this notebook, we have shown how you can modify SentiPers entries.
 The main purpose of including such a notebook is modifying the polarity labels that may have incorrectly assigned to some sentences.

 ------------
 ### Contributions
-Even though we are not actively expanding or developing SentiPers, but we welcome and appreciate any contribution to SentiPers to make it a better resource for Persian Natural Language Processing.
+Even though we are not actively expanding or developing SentiPers, we welcome and appreciate any contribution to SentiPers to make it a better resource for Persian Natural Language Processing.
 Feel free to reach out to [Pedram Hosseini](mailto:pdr.hosseini@gmail.com) if you have any suggestion/idea.
-We will also be happy to review your pull request if you think any changes can be made to the SentiPers or helper methods in `sentipers.py`.
+We will also be happy to review your pull requests if you think any changes can be made to the SentiPers or helper methods in `sentipers.py`.

 ### Next steps:
 * I'll try to add more explanations in Persian for those who might prefer to read instructions in that language.